GwanwooDavidKim/internal-file-viewer/replit.md

 The Internal File Viewer (사내 파일 뷰어) is a desktop application designed to help teams efficiently browse and preview various business document formats (PDF, PowerPoint, Excel, Word, images) within a single unified interface.
 The application eliminates the need to open multiple applications to view different file types, significantly improving workflow efficiency for teams dealing with diverse document collections.

 The system features a secure authentication system with role-based access control, comprehensive file format support with preview capabilities, and a powerful full-text search engine with indexing.
 Built as a desktop application using PyQt6, it operates completely offline without requiring external network connections.
+All components use free and open-source libraries to avoid licensing costs.

 # User Preferences